hamaluik/hl7-ls/README.md

 - Document Symbols
 - Code Actions
 - Code Lens
-- Execute Command
+- Execute Command.
+Supported commands:
+    * `hl7.setTimestampToNow`: Set the timestamp at the current cursor position to the current time
+    * `hl7.sendMessage`: Send the current message to the given destination

 ### Planned

 - Selection Range
 - Semantic Tokens
 - Signature Help

-#### Extensions

-- Send HL7 message and receive response

 ### Not Planned